Universal Transport Properties of Continuous Quantum Gases: DRUDE WEIGHT OF THE BOSE-FERMI MIXTURE MODEL

 \section{DRUDE WEIGHT OF THE BOSE-FERMI MIXTURE MODEL}

-\subsection{Bose-Fermi mixture model and conserved charges.}
+\subsection{Bose-Fermi mixture model and conserved charges}

 Having analyzed the single-component Bose gas, we now turn to a multicomponent system to investigate the interplay between different particle species and its effect on the Drude weight matrix.
-We consider a one-dimensional Bose-Fermi mixture of length $L$ with periodic boundary conditions, described by the second-quantized Hamiltonian~\cite{Phys.Rev.A2006ImambekovExactly}
+We consider a one-dimensional Bose-Fermi mixture of length $L$ with periodic boundary conditions, described by the second-quantized Hamiltonian~\cite{Phys.Rev.A1971LaiGroundstatea, Phys.Rev.A2006ImambekovExactly}

-Here, $\Psi_{b(f)}$ is the field operator for bosons (fermions), and $g_{bb}$ and $g_{bf}$ are the boson-boson and boson-fermion interaction strengths, respectively.
-The fermions are spin fully-polarized, so the Pauli exclusion principle forbids s-wave interactions between them ($g_{ff}=0$).
-This general model (Eq.~\ref{eq:Hamiltonian_BF_2}) becomes integrable under specific conditions~\cite{Phys.Rev.A2006ImambekovExactly}.
+Here, $\Psi_{b(f)}$ are the field operators for bosons (fermions), and $g_{bb}$ and $g_{bf}$ are the boson-boson and boson-fermion interaction strengths, respectively.
+The fermions are spin fully-polarized, so the Pauli exclusion principle forbids $s$-wave interactions between them ($g_{ff}=0$).
+This general model becomes integrable under specific conditions originally discovered by Lai and Yang~\cite{Phys.Rev.A1971LaiGroundstatea} and further explored in recent years~\cite{Phys.Rev.A2006ImambekovExactly}.
 We focus on the integrable $SU(1|1)$ symmetric case where masses are equal ($m_b=m_f$) and $g_{bb}=g_{bf}=-(2\hbar^2/ma_{1D})$ (with $g_{ff}=0$).
 For convenience, we adopt units where $\hbar=m_b=m_f=m_0=1$.
-The first-quantized Hamiltonian for this integrable model is then written as
+In this case, the first-quantized Hamiltonian for this integrable model is written as

 where $c=-2/a_{1D}$ and $N=N_{f}+M$ is the total number of particles, with $M$ bosons and $N_{f}$ spinless fermions.
 We have defined the average chemical potential $\mu=(\mu_{F}+\mu_{B})/2$ and the effective magnetic field $\mathcal{H}=\mu_{F}-\mu_{B}$, which controls the population imbalance.